Everything you need to know as you join the MIT family

-The incoming students will soon be learning to navigate their way through the Institute, and we want you to also feel like you know your way around MIT.
-The Parent’s Association has provided a list of resources about moving in, campus TechCASH, student dining plans, and more, which you may find especially useful during the first year in the MIT community.
+Incoming students will soon be learning the ins and outs of MIT, and we want you to feel like you know your way around as well.
+The Parent’s Association has a list of resources about moving in, campus TechCASH, student dining plans, and more, which you may find especially useful during the first year in the MIT community.

 Some sections of the Parent's Association website are only accessble to verified members.
 You will receive an email from the MIT Alumni Association in August with information on how to create your account to be able to access all parts of the website.